qfluentwidgets/qfluentwidgets.github.io/dev/docs/guide/faq.md

 No, it does not.
 All components are developed based on QWidgets and will not support QML in the future.

-#### Is there an official community group?

-Yes, there is.
-After following the author [之一Yo](https://space.bilibili.com/471587058) on Bilibili, you can obtain the QQ group number.

 #### Why does the title bar area of the mica window display the theme color?